Morpho-lang/morpho/README.md

 ## Contributing

 Morpho is under active development and we welcome contributions!
 Please see the [Contributor's guide](CONTRIBUTING.md) for more information about how you can get involved in the morpho project.
-For those interested in extending morpho or working with the source a [dev guide](https://github.com/Morpho-lang/morpho/blob/main/devguide/devguide.pdf) is also provided.
+For those interested in extending morpho or working with the source a [Developer guide](https://github.com/Morpho-lang/morpho/blob/main/devguide/devguide.pdf) is also provided.

 We provide a [Roadmap](https://github.com/Morpho-lang/morpho/wiki/Road-Map) for future development plans that might give you ideas for how you could contribute.